nrfconnect/ncs-zigbee/samples/shell/README.rst

 For information about setup, see :ref:`testing`.

 The Zigbee Shell sample uses UART as the default shell backend.
+To change the shell backend from the default UART to the nRF USB CDC ACM, use the :file:`prj_usb.conf` configuration file and add the ``-DFILE_SUFFIX=usb`` flag when building the sample.
+With such configuration, Zephyr logs are printed only to the backend that the shell is using.
+You can enable the UART backend for the logger, so that Zephyr logs are printed to both the shell backend and the UART.
+To do this, enable the :option:`CONFIG_LOG_BACKEND_UART` Kconfig option.
+If the sample is built for :ref:`zephyr:nrf52840dongle_nrf52840`, the nRF USB CDC ACM is the default backend for shell.

 User interface
 **************